hive-engine/nitrous/src/app/help/en/faq.md

 <a href="#Table_of_Contents_Economics">^</a>
 ## <span id="What_is_a_MVEST">What is a MVEST?</span>

-A VEST is a unit of measurement for Steem Power.
+A VEST is a unit of measurement for Hive Power.
 A MVEST is one million VESTS.
 The amount of Hive Power in one MVEST can be found on <a href="https://hiveblocks.com/">hiveblocks.com</a> as `hive_per_mvests`.

 <a href="#Table_of_Contents_Economics">^</a>
 ## <span id="Can_I_sell_goods_and_services_on_Hive">Can I sell goods and services on Hive?</span>

-Other than making a post and making sales manually, there is no interface for selling items directly on steemit.com.
+Other than making a post and making sales manually, there is no interface for selling items directly on hive.blog.
 You can list goods and services on the third-party websites and accept payment in Hive Dollars or HIVE.
 You also have the option to advertise your items through Hive posts.

 <a href="#Table_of_Contents_Economics">^</a>
 ## <span id="How_can_I_withdraw_my_HIVE_or_HBD_coins">How can I withdraw my HIVE or HBD coins?</span>